 - Call in the experts.
-Most hack recovery is beyond the skill set of small businesses (… and most web developers if truth be told).
-Contact BlogAid for a referral to an expert, or you can also contact Wordfence to clean and fix your site for you.
+Most hack recovery is beyond the skill set of small businesses (… and most web designers if truth be told).
+Contact Wordfence to clean and fix your site for you.

 - Keep your WordPress site, themes and plugins regularly updated.

-- Check if your web developer is doing the updates for you (most are not).
+- Check if your web designer is doing the updates for you (most are not).